 \section{Comparison with previous work and improved scaling relations}

-In this section, we show that the new measurements are consistent with the previous ones (Figure~\ref{fig:comparison_kinematics}), with no average offset.
-We compared the BIC-weighted velocity dispersion of 37 galaxies with the corresponding measurements in \citet{Sonnenfeld_2013b} for which the same spectra were used.
+In this section, we show that the new measurements are consistent with previous results (Fig.~\ref{fig:comparison_kinematics}), with no average offset.
+We compared the BIC-weighted velocity dispersion of 37 galaxies with the corresponding measurements by \citet{Sonnenfeld13b}, for which the same spectra were used.
 For other cases, different spectra were used, or no measurements were reported.
 We found that for the 37 galaxies, the estimated $<y_i/x_i> = 0.98 \pm 0.02$ where $y_i$ and $x_i$ are new and old measurements for the $i$th galaxy.
 Thus, the current velocity dispersions are consistent with the previously measured values on average.
-The reduction in systematic error with respect with the previous analysis is due mostly to three factors.
+The reduction in systematic error with respect to the previous analysis is mostly due to three factors.
 First, stellar template libraries have been improved.
-Whereas \citet{Sonnenfeld_2013b} used 7 stars from the Indo-US library, we use hundreds of stars from the cleaned Indo-US and MILES libraries.
-Second, we do not use the data taken with instrumental setups that have insufficient spectral resolution to meet our target accuracy.
-Third, we have mitigated the effects of continuum and flux calibration uncertainties by carefully modeling them with multiplicative and additive polynomials.
+Whereas \citet{Sonnenfeld13b} used 7 stars from the Indo-US library, we used hundreds of stars from the cleaned Indo-US and MILES libraries.
+Second, we did not use the data taken with instrumental setups that have insufficient spectral resolution to meet our target accuracy.
+Third, we mitigated the effects of continuum and flux calibration uncertainties by modeling them with multiplicative and additive polynomials.

-The distribution of velocity dispersions in the SL2S sample does not vary significantly with redshift (as we show in Figure~\ref{fig:sigma_z}), and peaks at significantly higher redshift than SLACS ($z=0.1-0.4$).
+The distribution of the velocity dispersions in the SL2S sample does not vary significantly with redshift (as we showed in Fig.~\ref{fig:sigma_z}), and it peaks at a significantly higher redshift than SLACS ($z=0.1-0.4$).

-We then use the new SL2S measurements to revisit the scaling relations determined by \citet{Auger_2010} for the SLACS sample, taking advantage of the new spectroscopy determinations by \citet{Knabel24} and those presented here.
-Note that to enable direct comparison to \citet{Auger10}, the stellar velocity dispersion has been corrected to a fiducial aperture of half the effective radius using the empirical recipes derived by \citet{Knabel24}.
-We refer to these aperture corrected velocity dispersions as $\sigma_{1/2}$.
-We adopt total uncertainties as the sum in quadrature of the random and systematic errors.
+We then used the new SL2S measurements to revisit the scaling relations determined by \citet{Auger_2010} for the SLACS sample, taking advantage of the new spectroscopy determinations by \citet{Knabel24} and those presented here.
+To enable a direct comparison with \citet{Auger10}, the stellar velocity dispersion was corrected to a fiducial aperture of half the effective radius using the empirical recipes derived by \citet{Knabel24}.
+We refer to these aperture-corrected velocity dispersions as $\sigma_{1/2}$.
+We adopted the total uncertainties as the sum in quadrature of the random and systematic errors.

-Our goal is to investigate whether there are any differences between the SLACS, SL2S, and TDCOSMO samples \citep[][and TDOCOSMO collaboration 2025, in preparation]{Millon_2020_TDCOSMO_I,birrer20} that may potentially be an indication of structural evolution or differences in terms of these properties.